 Are People Fooled by These?Yes, yes, yes!

 The value of fractional gold coins consists of 3 components: the gold value, and the collector value, and the dealer markup.
-With gold at $1,300/oz, a 1/10oz gold coin will typically sell for around $150-$160.
+With gold at $1,000/oz, a 1/10oz gold coin will typically sell for around $115-$125.
 There are some exceptions for proof coins and other coins with a high collector value.
-But there is little, if any, known collector value to these coins.
+But there is little, if any, known collector value to these Cook Islands coins.

 As I write this, ncmint.com is selling 1/10oz gold Eagle coin for $189 (with spot at $1,332.40), or a markup of about 42% over the gold content.
 They are selling 1/10oz ".24 pure gold" Cook Islands coins for $99, with a markup of 310% over the gold content.
 They limit you to ordering a maximum of 5 (it's unclear if that is to fool people into thinking it is a loss leader, or if it is to help ensure that people don't order enough to make it worthwhile to sue them).

-But the real proof that people are fooled by these is eBay: unscrupulous sellers are selling, and looking at the past 10 actual auction sales (not including one oddball price), 1 went for fair value ($26.00), 3 went for a few dollars below the price at ncmint.com ($.50 to $3.50 less, so obviously people who assume the ncmint.com price is 'fair'), 6 went for 7%-14% above the value of an actual 1/10 ounce of gold.
+But the real proof that people are fooled by these is eBay: many unscrupulous sellers are selling these.
+Looking at the past 10 actual auction sales (not including one oddball price), 1 went for fair value ($26.00), 3 went for a few dollars below the price at ncmint.com ($.50 to $3.50 less, so obviously people who assume the ncmint.com price is 'fair'), 6 went for 7%-14% above the value of an actual 1/10 ounce of gold.
 9 out of 10 of the coins sold went for over 3 times the value of the gold!

 First, note that the ".24 Fine" may be read as "24 Fine" given the dots leading up to it (it seems that every detail was well thought out!).

 Notably, the COA purports to be created by National Collectors Mint, not Cook Islands.